How to Improve Customer Retention with Predictive Modeling

 The modeler seeks insight into the interaction between the company and its customers.

 In other words, a skilled practitioner can statistically identify company actions that trigger customer attrition among certain sensitive parts of the customer base.
 Price changes, for example, may affect lower income households more, and a change of layout or font may irritate older segments of the base.

-This approach addresses the problem in a more complete way than a single model, consumer-only approach.
+This approach addresses the problem in a more complete way than a single, one-time model with a consumer-only approach.
 It involves ongoing modeling and the evaluation of recommended retention campaigns.
 This refined insight can integrate nicely with acquisition, cross-selling, and upselling initiatives to improve their effectiveness.